-While serving as a Flak boat U-621 was attacked by a British B-24 Liberator (RAF sqdn 59/A) off the Bay of Biscay, suffering 1 dead and 6 wounded.
-Matrosengefreiter Heinz Thomas was mortally wounded and later buried at sea.
-The commander decided to abort the patrol.
+While serving as a flak boat U-621 was attacked by a British B-24 Liberator (59 Sqn RAF/A) off the Bay of Biscay.
+Matrosengefreiter Heinz Thomas was mortally wounded and later buried at sea, and six others were wounded.
+The commander decided to return to base.
 U-621 took ten days to limp back to Brest.

 22 Jan 1944